 - 1. First, combine and compare indepedent RoB responses.
 This can be performed manually for small projects, but for larger projects, it is recommended to use the methods described in RoB Match Determination in Excel. - 2.
-Next, adjudicate. - 3.
-Then, write up the RoB results in the manuscript.
+Adjudicate. - 3.
+Write up the RoB results in the manuscript.
 See RoB Write-Up: Examples and Guide for how to present RoB information in the manuscript.
 Email the study coordinator when this process is complete.